\n

 net approval

-Starmer ratings have fallen almost every month since taking office.
+Starmer's ratings have fallen almost every month since taking office.
 The winter fuel cut was a critical turning point.
-His net score of -35 is among the lowest for any sitting Prime Minister in the history of systematic UK polling.
+At -44%, he is the worst-rated sitting Prime Minister recorded in the history of systematic UK polling.

 What the Data Tells Us

-The May 2026 leader approval data reveals a striking pattern: the two leaders with positive net approval — Denyer (+8) and Davey (+5) — both lead parties not currently in government.
+The May 2026 leader approval data reveals a striking pattern: the only leader with positive net approval is Denyer (+8), who leads a party not currently in government.
+All other leaders are net negative, with Davey (−6) the least disliked of the remaining four.
 This is consistent with historical patterns where smaller opposition parties benefit from public disillusionment with the governing parties.

 The Starmer problem